elliotec/codeunion/README.md

 #Code Union

 This is a project for Code Fellows that aggregates good learning resources for code.

-START RAILS SERVER?
-  rails s

-WHERE TO PUT CSS/SASS?
-codeunion.css.scss

-Never work on master. :]
+Group Members:
+Katie Brasfield
+Mark Palfreeman
+Garrett Sand
+Tyler Schneider
+Kevin Lewis

+Comments
+We added the ability for users to comment on resources.
+Admins/moderators can search for all comments on all resources and delete them as needed.
+The ability for users to edit comments was intentionally not included.

+Search
+We implemented search functionality using solr, sunspot and websolr.

 <!-- # Contributors